nietras/nietras.github.io/_posts/2021-05-24-set-dynamic-batch-size-using-onnx-sharp.md

 reshape shape has not been changed.
 Note that the graph contains another reshape, that is not changing, this is because this is for an initializer input.
 [OnnxSharp](https://github.com/nietras/OnnxSharp) handles all this.
-For details on how `SetDim` works see [source](https://github.com/nietras/OnnxSharp/blob/main/src/OnnxSharp/GraphExtensions.SetDim.cs).
+For details on how `SetDim` works see [source](https://github.com/nietras/OnnxSharp/blob/main/src/OnnxSharp/GraphExtensions.SetDim.cs), which at this time still needs a bit of cleanup.

 ![mnist-8 reshape leading dimension incorrectly still 1]({{ site.baseurl }}/images/2021-05-DynamicBatchSize/set-dynamic-batch-size-reshape-wrong.png)

 Using [OnnxSharp](https://github.com/nietras/OnnxSharp) to set dynamic batch size will instead make sure the reshape is changed to being dynamic by changing the given dimension to `-1` which is what the Reshape operation uses to define a dynamic dimension.
-Only 1 of the dimensions in the shape can be -1 of course, though.
+Only 1 of the dimensions in the shape can be -1, though.
 This can be seen below.

 ![mnist-8 dynamic reshape leading dimension -1]({{ site.baseurl }}/images/2021-05-DynamicBatchSize/set-dynamic-batch-size-reshape-after.png)